-Quartz countertops are one of the best elements in any home.
+Quartz countertops are elegant and stylish and will add that luxury appearance to any home.
 They are used in the kitchen, bathtub, and many other areas.
-If you also have them and you are wondering if you can use Clorox wipes on them, here is everything you need to know about it.
+Quartz is a low-maintenance material, but there’s always something you can do to keep it looking new.
+In case you are wondering if you can use Clorox wipes on them, here is everything you need to know.

 Can I use Clorox on Quartz Countertops?